dhellmann/pymotw-3/source/base64/index.rst

 	$ python3 base64_b64decode.py

-	Original: b'This is the data, in the clear.'
 	Encoded : b'VGhpcyBpcyB0aGUgZGF0YSwgaW4gdGhlIGNsZWFyLg=='
 	Decoded : b'This is the data, in the clear.'

 .. {{{end}}}

+The value returned from :func:`b64decode` is a byte string.
+If the contents are known to be text, the byte string can be converted to a unicode object.
+However, the point of using base 64 encoding is to be able to transmit binary data, and so it is not always safe to assume that the decoded value is text.

 URL-safe Variations
 ===================

-Because the default base64 alphabet may use ``+`` and ``/``, and those two characters are used in URLs, it is often necessary to use an alternate encoding with substitutes for those characters.
+Because the default base64 alphabet may use ``+`` and ``/``, both of which are used in URLs, it is often necessary to use an alternate encoding with substitutes for those characters.

 .. include:: base64_urlsafe.py
     :literal: